Lisa Dunlop. Medial epicondylar fractures of the humerus, Don't Forget the Bubbles, 2020. Available at:

 Areas of controversy

 Medial epicondyle fractures associated with elbow dislocation do not necessarily require open reduction and internal fixation.
 A systematic review by Knapik et al, 2017 found that, in the absence of absolute surgical indication, non-operative management of an isolated fracture of the medial epicondyle appeared to have similar outcomes whether or not it was associated with a dislocation.
+The evidence base, however is poor and there are studies which support both arguments.

 - Non-union may occur and is much more likely in non-surgically managed patients.
 It is, however, generally asymptomatic.